Q.1: When & how many times MAT is conducted in a year? Qualification & percentage needed for it.

 A. MAT is conducted in all major cities in India.
 Person/ candidate leaving abroad can apply for MAT by opting for Internet Based Test (IBT) mode only.

 Q.8: Do we get a separate Admit Card for appearing in MAT?

-A. All provisionally registered candidates can download their Admit Card from AIMA website link: https://www.aima.in/content/testing-and-assessment/mat/mat 7 days before the PBT & CBT test date, 2 days before IBT test date.
+A. All provisionally registered candidates can download their Admit Card from MAT website link: https://mat.aima.in/ (Applicant dashboard) 3 days before the PBT & CBT test date, 2 days before IBT test date.
 Specific Admit Card will be generated both for the candidates opted for the Paper Based Test and for the Computer Based Test.
-Admit Card would be having Candidate Name, Form No, Roll NO, Test Date, Test Time and Test Venue Address.
+Admit Card would be having Candidate Name, Form No, Roll No, Test Date, Test Time and Test Venue Address.
 Candidate has to strictly follow the date and time allotted to them in the case of Computer Based Test.
 This Admit Card contains Test Centre Address with Center Code, Form No and Roll No of the test.
 No separate special card is issued.
-Also, activation of a test centre depends upon the minimum number of registration.
+Also, activation of a test centre depends upon the minimum number of registrations.

 Q.9: Is there any difference between Computer Based Test and Paper Based Test?

 A. Computer Based Test means the candidate sits in front of a computer and the questions are presented on the computer monitor and the candidate submits the answers through the use of keyboard or mouse.
 Each computer is connected to a server, which prepares the question set and delivers it to the candidate on the computer.
 This is unlike the Paper Based Test, which is generally offered on a single day to all candidates.
-MAT is offered over a period of time and the candidate can choose the center, the day and time of his/her convenience to take the test.
+MAT offers candidates to choose the city, the day and time of his/her convenience to take the test.
 Computer Based Test assumes that the candidate has basic familiarity with use of computers like use of keyboard and mouse operation.
 It is the responsibility of the candidate to acquire these skills before appearing in the test and AIMA cannot take responsibility for the same.
 In traditional Paper Based Test, Candidate is supposed to bring Pen, HB-Pencils, Erasers and Sharper with him/her whereas the Question Paper & OMR Answer Sheet is provided at the Test Centre.